World Languages Center (WLC)

 Browser Add-ons (allows you to hover your mouse over Japanese to get translations and readings of words and kanji):

-How to use Rikaichan (also available on Chrome): http://www.polarcloud.com/rchow
+How to use Rikaichan (available on Firefox and Chrome): http://www.polarcloud.com/rchow

 Good dictionary apps for smart phones: